 How to store chocolate glaze properly:

-Let the glaze cool to room temperature, then transfer it to an airtight container.
-Store it in the refrigerator if not used immediately.
+Let it cool to room temp, then transfer to an airtight container.
+Store in the fridge if you’re not using it right away.

 Reheating tips and best practices: